samuelbalogh/aws-cert-dva-c01/README.md

 ### Integration Types

-> TODO: clear this up (formatting)

 The following list summarizes the supported integration types:

-AWS: This type of integration lets an API expose AWS service actions.
+`AWS`: This type of integration lets an API expose AWS service actions.
 In AWS integration, you must configure both the integration request and integration response and set up necessary data mappings from the method request to the integration request, and from the integration response to the method response.

-AWS_PROXY: This type of integration lets an API method be integrated with the Lambda function invocation action with a flexible, versatile, and streamlined integration setup.
+`AWS_PROXY`: This type of integration lets an API method be integrated with the Lambda function invocation action with a flexible, versatile, and streamlined integration setup.
 This integration relies on direct interactions between the client and the integrated Lambda function.
 With this type of integration, also known as the Lambda proxy integration, you do not set the integration request or the integration response.
 API Gateway passes the incoming request from the client as the input to the backend Lambda function.
 The integrated Lambda function takes the input of this format and parses the input from all available sources, including request headers, URL path variables, query string parameters, and applicable body.
 The function returns the result following this output format.
 This is the preferred integration type to call a Lambda function through API Gateway and is not applicable to any other AWS service actions, including Lambda actions other than the function-invoking action.

-HTTP: This type of integration lets an API expose HTTP endpoints in the backend.
+`HTTP`: This type of integration lets an API expose HTTP endpoints in the backend.
 With the HTTP integration, also known as the HTTP custom integration, you must configure both the integration request and integration response.
 You must set up necessary data mappings from the method request to the integration request, and from the integration response to the method response.

-HTTP_PROXY: The HTTP proxy integration allows a client to access the backend HTTP endpoints with a streamlined integration setup on single API method.
+`HTTP_PROXY`: The HTTP proxy integration allows a client to access the backend HTTP endpoints with a streamlined integration setup on single API method.
 You do not set the integration request or the integration response.
 API Gateway passes the incoming request from the client to the HTTP endpoint and passes the outgoing response from the HTTP endpoint to the client.

-MOCK: This type of integration lets API Gateway return a response without sending the request further to the backend.
+`MOCK`: This type of integration lets API Gateway return a response without sending the request further to the backend.
 This is useful for API testing because it can be used to test the integration set up without incurring charges for using the backend and to enable collaborative development of an API.
 In collaborative development, a team can isolate their development effort by setting up simulations of API components owned by other teams by using the MOCK integrations.
 It is also used to return CORS-related headers to ensure that the API method permits CORS access.
 In fact, the API Gateway console integrates the OPTIONS method to support CORS with a mock integration.
 Gateway responses are other examples of mock integrations.

 ### Stage

-Set up a Stage in API Gateway
 A stage is a named reference to a deployment, which is a snapshot of the API.
 You use a Stage to manage and optimize a particular deployment.
 For example, you can set up stage settings to enable caching, customize request throttling, configure logging, define stage variables or attach a canary release for testing.